ESPRI-Mod/docs/mkdocs/docs/esgf/cert_mgmt.md

 * Certificate request

 !!! note
-    The following instructions should or are more less automatized in ESGF-Ansible.
-In the futur, these instructions may be obsolete.
+    All the following instructions should be, or are, automated thanks to ESGF-Ansible.
+Hence, they may become obsolete in the future.

 !!! warning
     The following instructions are not tested.